Introducing the House Gardens

 Enjoy your visit to the house gardens.
 There are plenty of relaxing seats on the patios and the decking, where you'll notice many pots crammed full of seasonal delights.

-And if you visit in spring the Wisteria fragrance will amaze you.
+Cats and dogs will certainly come to sit with you, and over winter the bird feeders will be busy with little wax-eyes and pushy starlings.
+And if you visit in late spring the fragrance of the climbing Compassion roses will amaze you.
 Please try not to notice the weeds, or the black spots on the rose leaves.
 And please don't eat any of the strawberries!